isotopp/isotopp.github.io/content/posts/2019-11-18-a-blast-from-the-past.md

 During that time the "select" statements maintains a read-only transaction to create a stable view of the table it is reading.
-That means that as we change rows in MessageLog the old versions of the row are being shifted to the Undo log, and while other transactions read the new version of the row from the tablespace, these transactions read old versions of the row from the Undo log.
+That means that as we change rows in MessageLog the old versions of the row are being shifted to the Undo-Log, and while other transactions read the new version of the row from the tablespace, these transactions read old versions of the row from the Undo-Log.

 Or they try.
 They hit the tablespace first, see a new version of the row, are being sent one version into the past, find that